AN ODE TO STUDENTS OF HISTORY

 This is a manuscript of an after-dinner talk (30 min.) in the banquet of the above international symposium on physics.
 Brief introduction of Furuta's new theory on the history of ancient Japan was given, specially in the connection of Fukuoka, the symposium site.

-We want several opinions about the Theory of AN ODE TO STUDENTS OF HISTORY, please send E-mail to Yukio Yokota. sinkodai@furutasigaku.jp
+please send E-mail to Yukio Yokota. sinkodai@furutasigaku.jp

 the Truth of Decend from Heaven